karyennevu/Card-Matching-Game/README.md

-# Card-Matching-Game (Work In Progress)
+# Relax&Match (Work In Progress)

-A cute and cozy card matching game, because it is simple yet fun and it was a great learning opportunity for me!
+A cute and cozy card matching game with lo-fi music and rain noise in the background.

+It is a fun game and it a great learning opportunity for me!